mrityunjay-tiwari/medium-info-api/README.md

 - Comments Count
 - Initial Line

-This package is designed to be **modular**: fast information is fetched immediately, and heavy operations (fetching author avatar) are intentionally separated so the main response stays fast.
+This package is designed to be **modular**: fast information is fetched immediately.

 ---